theSam1998/Ops201repository/README.md

 ## Favorite Ops Challenge Assignment

 - I really enjoyed Ops Challenge 6.
-While it wouldn't really be useful, as it simply performed the process of using the `touch` or `mkdir` command, but in a much more complicated way.
+It wouldn't really be useful, as it simply performed the process of using the `touch` or `mkdir` command, but in a much more complicated way.
 Despite this, it was a fun puzzle to figure out, and required quite a bit of code relative to the other assignments, which really helped me to cement Bash syntax into my head.
 This one felt like a culmination of my practice in Bash, and was the first time I felt like I was beginning to understand how to make actually useful scripts based on this format.

 ## Applying shell scripting to the workplace